 I don’t know if all stories are perfectly suited to this sort of scheme, but Molly’s sure is.
 Look at the wonderful changes she’s already inspired in me!
 I was never this creative before I started studying her life.

-10 replies to “Thinking Outside the Book-Shaped Box”
+10 responses to “Thinking Outside the Book-Shaped Box”